-The latest version of the Home Energy Score API provides the capability for an HPXML import.
+The Home Energy Score API provides the capability for an HPXML import.
 This receives an HPXML file as input and translates the user-specified Building element (whether pre- or post-upgrade) into corresponding Home Energy Score inputs and populates the Home Energy Score input array.
 By using this import capability software developers can leverage their investment in HPXML to provide Home Energy Score functionality at a minimum incremental development cost.